About Us

 Michael

-We turned to the local Kumon private school, but it didn't help much, neither did a private summer school.
-We literally spent years and thousands of dollars before a eureka moment while watching a video on You Tube about dyslexia changed our lives.
+A private 'psycho-educational assessment' helped, but the report did not mention anything about being dyslexic or even 'a specific reading disability', a term sometimes used synonymously with dyslexia.
+We turned to the local Kumon private school, but it also didn't help much, neither did a private summer school.
+After having spent years and thousands of dollars without much success a You Tube video on dyslexia changed our life.
 In an instant we realized that we had been on the wrong path all along.

 Falling Through the Cracks